 Method of activating Private Keys

-For the ACAs that operate at the Medium, Medium Hardware, or High level of assurance, CA signing key activation requires multiparty control as specified in Section 4.2.2.
+For the ACAs that operate at the Medium or High level of assurance, CA signing key activation requires multiparty control as specified in Section 4.2.2.

 The Subscriber must be authenticated to the cryptographic module before the activation of any private key(s).
 Acceptable means of authentication include but are not limited to pass-phrases, PINs or biometrics.
 Entry of activation data shall be protected from disclosure (i.e., the data should not be displayed while it is entered).